-Preferred Shuttle (from Colgate Powerhouse): Approximately 10 miles (20 minutes) from to New Bullards Bar Dam.
-The route starts by traveling north on Lake Francis Road (4.1 mi.) into Dobbins, CA; taking a right onto Old Dobbins Road (0.2 mi.); turn right onto Marysville Road (5.7 mi.) to the gravel parking area near the gated access road to New Bullards Bar Dam.
+Preferred Shuttle (from Colgate Powerhouse): Approximately 10 miles (20 minutes) to New Bullards Bar Dam.
+The route starts by traveling north on Lake Francis Road (4.1 miles) into Dobbins, CA; taking a right onto Old Dobbins Road (0.2 miles); turn right onto Marysville Road (5.7 miles) to the gravel parking area near the gated access road to New Bullards Bar Dam.

 Alternate Shuttle (from Rices Crossing): The shuttle is roughly 21 miles (45 minutes) to New Bullards Bar Dam.
-The route starts by traveling south from Rices Crossing (1.5 mi.); taking a left on Pleasant Valley Rd.
-(6.5 mi.); left onto Hwy 49 (5.2 mi.); left on Moonshine Rd.
-(4.9 mi.); left on Marysville Rd. across New Bullards Bar Dam (2.0 mi.); after dam head south on Marysville Rd.
-(0.75 mi.) to gated access road on left.
+The route starts by traveling south from Rices Crossing (1.5 miles); taking a left on Pleasant Valley Rd.
+(6.5 miles); left onto Hwy 49 (5.2 miles); left on Moonshine Rd.
+(4.9 miles); left on Marysville Rd. across New Bullards Bar Dam (2.0 miles); after dam head south on Marysville Rd.
+(0.75 miles) to gated access road on left.
 One gate (locked) occurs along the shuttle route at the put-in road that leads to the base of New Bullards Bar Dam.